GyorgyFerenc/Minecraft-Random-Events/documentation/Documentation.md

 │       ├── antisocialgang
 │       │   └── randomevents
 │       │       ├── commands # For commands
+│       │       ├── controller # For controllers
+│       │       ├── domain # For domain
 │       │       └── RandomEvents.java # Main entry point
 │       └── plugin.yml # Plugin file for the spigot API
 └── test # Unit and other testing